 AI has fundamentally changed how app design works.
-You can now describe what you want in plain English and get production-ready mobile screens in minutes.
-This guide walks you through the entire process, from vague idea to polished designs ready for development.
+You can now describe what you want in plain English and get production-ready mobile screens in minutes — no Figma, no design skills, no expensive agencies.

 What you'll learn: